Viktor286/rolling-docs/RollingDocs/AI_Bootstrap.md

 4.  **OUTPUT & COMMUNICATION:**
     * Your primary output is the fulfillment of **Deliverables** defined in each Task Specification.
 This typically includes code changes and moving the Task Specification file to the `Completed/` directory.
-    * Adhere to any communication or reporting protocols defined in your Role documentation (`Instructions.md` or `Rulebook.md`).
+    * Adhere to any communication or reporting protocols defined in your Role documentation (`Instructions.md`).
     * When providing explanations or analysis, be clear, concise, and reference the relevant RollingDocs documents where applicable.

 USER: Your first step is to confirm you have processed these instructions and are ready to identify your assigned Role and current Task based on the RollingDocs framework documentation.
 Start by reviewing `RollingDocs/1_Onboarding_Guide.md`.